lavishlaiii3/engineering-3/README.md

 ### Reflection

 This assignment on Canvas was pretty self-explanatory.
-I just forgot how to wire my Potentiometer.
+I just forgot how to wire my Photointerrupters.
 To solve this problem I looked at my old notebook from last year.
 For wiring, I also got confused with multiple wires having to go to the same pin so I used my shield thing and placed all the wires that needed to go to 5v there.